It’s no surprise you’ll do anything to get more of it – especially when trying to get an overtired baby to sleep.

-Take Liv, an 8-month-old who was classified as a “high-needs” baby, getting up every 20-75 minutes each night.
+Take Liv, an 8-month-old classified as a “high-needs” baby, getting up every 20-75 minutes each night.
 Her success was almost instantaneous – once she learned how to fall asleep independently.
 More about her success story can be found here.

 Consistency isn’t always easy – but working consistently is what gets the job done.

-Your baby falls asleep independently, celebrate it.
+Your baby falls asleep independently.
+Celebrate it.

 Your baby wakes up for only a minute and falls asleep on their own – jump for joy.

 Just one week – that needs to be your first goal.
-And once you got through that first week, give it another week before giving up.
+And once you get through that first week, give it another week before giving up.
 Your progress will even astound you, and you might just have a great sleeping baby!

 Mistake #3: An Overtired Baby Builds A Sleep Debt That’s Hard To Dig Out Of

 Sleep begets sleep.
-If you’re not familiar with that parenting mantra, it means that a rested child sleeps better and longer than an overtired or chronically sleep deprived child.
+If you’re not familiar with that parenting mantra, it means that a rested child sleeps better and longer than an overtired or chronically sleep-deprived child.

 The need for sleep is fueled by more need for sleep.